ibm-cloud-docs/cephaas/s3_cert_create.md

 If multiple certificate properties are included, the order of items in the `pem` file should be: end-entity certificate, intermediate certificate, root certificate, private key.
 For example: `cat tls.crt ca.crt tls.key > both.pem` is the correct order for the `pem` file to be used by {{site.data.keyword.cephaas_full_notm}}.
 {:important:}

-If any of these above prerequisites are not followed, the certificate `pem` file may be considered invalid and will not work with CephaaS.
+If any of these above prerequisites are not followed, the certificate `pem` file may be considered invalid and will not work with {{site.data.keyword.cephaas_full_notm}}.